syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-with-Annotations/Strikethrough Annotation.md

 #### General tab

-We can add/edit the default Author and Subject of the included strikethrough annotation using General tab of the Underline Properties window.
+We can add/edit the default Author and Subject of the included strikethrough annotation using General tab of the strikethrough Properties window.

 The following image illustrates the change in Author and Subject of the included Strikethrough annotation.

 ![strikethrough annotation](Annotation-images\Strikethrough-Annotation-7.png)

-#### Deleting an annotation
+### Deleting an annotation

 Selecting delete option from the context menu which will be displayed by right click on the selected annotation would delete the respective annotation from the PDF document.